awoods/fcrepo-modeshape-utils/README.md

 ## Usage Examples

+1. Stop your running Fedora repository

-Backing up a repository:
+2. Backing up a repository:
 ```java
 java -jar fcrepo-modeshape-utils.jar /path/to/repository.json /directory/of/backup b
 ```

-Restoring up a repository:
+3. Restoring a repository:
 ```java
 java -jar fcrepo-modeshape-utils.jar /path/to/repository.json /directory/of/backup r
 ```

+4. Start your running Fedora repository

 ### Notes
 The repository.json file should define the paths to objects and binary directories: